timthepost/tieto-lume/README.md

 ### Why?

 The author is a brain cancer survivor who is still employable, but not very keen on talking to recruiters.
-To eliminate the bottlenecks of scheduling, and to build a fun and fully-interactive "Resume" style site on top of a hand-rolled RAG, of course!
+To eliminate the bottlenecks of scheduling and email tag, and to build a fun and fully-interactive "Resume" style site on top of a hand-rolled RAG, of course!

 Wouldn't everyone?